weeksghost/ansible_demo/README.md

 ansible_demo
 ============

-Provision an AWS EC2 instance (Ubuntu) using Ansible and Vagrant
+Provision local Ubuntu server using Ansible and Vagrant and Virtualbox

 Prerequisites:
 ---